DavidWidjaja-137/DavidWidjaja-137.github.io/_posts/2025-10-26-displacement-gratitude-affirmation.md

 The title references Peter Singer's famous essay, **Famine, Affluence, Morality**.

-### Construction
+### Notice

-This page is under construction.
-Email me if you are interested in a draft of this essay, and I will get back to you!
+Email me if you are interested in a copy of this essay, and I will get back to you!